jrmlhermitte/jrmlhermitte.github.io/_posts/2025-08-17-managing-papers-with-zotero-and-personal-file-server.md

 options are still a bit small for me, especially since I'm already at 2.4GB of mostly papers.
 Some are also not in the US, which I would hesitate.

-Given it's pretty easy to switch storage servers with Zotero (so I can change my mind later), I decided instead to run this out of my home server for now.
+Given it's pretty easy to switch storage servers with Zotero, I decided instead to run this out of my home server for now.
 However, doing so poses great risk and most of the work in getting this done right has nothing to do with the webserver itself but the security around it.
-This blog post will show you how to accomplish this.
+This blog post will show you how to accomplish this in a secure way.

 [^1]: Yes, there are large pdfs, for example, [Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild](https://arxiv.org/abs/2406.09905) is a 50MB pdf, or one of my favorites, this 29MB pdf [Generating Physically Stable and Buildable Brick Structures from Text](https://arxiv.org/abs/2505.05469).
 The top 4 are actually textbooks, with the largest at 152MB.